Development update (August 11)

 I reanimated the VM tests, which suffered from some bitrot and didn't work anymore.
 While at it, I

-is a bit easier to automate.
+switched from virtualbox to qemu for the VM, because qemu is a bit easier to automate.

 These tests launch a VM with a minimal installation of the OS (current only Ubuntu 16.04 and 18.04) and then build noisicaä from the sources.
 This is mostly to verify that all dependencies are correctly declared and the build instructions work as advertised on a system that isn't my development system.